Hilde Axelson.

 Kenneth Hawey standing against a Lockheed Martin Ethics in Engineering Competition background.

-Ken Hawey is from Lincoln, Massachusetts, and graduated from Lincoln-Sudbury Regional High School.
+Kenneth Hawkey is from Lincoln, Massachusetts, and graduated from Lincoln-Sudbury Regional High School.
 He is currently majoring in Mechanical Engineering at UMass Lowell.
-In high school, he participated in the First Tech Challenge, and he now serves as the Powertrain Team Lead for the university’s Formula Society of Automotive Engineers (FSAE) team, River Hawk Racing.
+In high school, he participated in the First Tech Challenge, and he has advanced from Powertrain Team Lead to now serving as the Chief Engineer for the university’s Formula Society of Automotive Engineers (FSAE) team, River Hawk Racing, where he has applied his learnings to managing the construction of the new car.

-Ken was originally drawn to the Shah Academy because of the opportunity to learn from experienced and established leaders.
+Kenneth was originally drawn to the Shah Academy because of the opportunity to learn from experienced and established leaders.
 He believes that leadership is about helping others reach their full potential and sees dedication as a powerful form of inspiration.
 His conversations with Bhupen Shah have influenced his decision-making as a leader within FSAE, reinforcing the value of applying classroom knowledge to real-world projects.
+He has further applied this technical knowledge during an internship at Diversified Technologies Incorporated, where he designed components with considerations for high voltage and planned the order of operations for radar system construction.

 Leading an FSAE team is similar to managing a small company, offering numerous chances to develop leadership and technical skills.
 Ken values the opportunity to grow in this environment before entering the industry.
 Looking ahead, he envisions himself working in the automotive or defense industry, leading the development of vehicles or programs.